ooihuiying/personal_website/README.md

 - Firebase is used to store the articles data
 - Cloudinary is used to store the images
 - .env file contents is stored inside the github repository secrets tab.

+#### Notes
+- Unfortunately, due to inactivity, the Firebase db has been deleted by Google.
+The webpage is still deployed and can be visited but there won't be any contents.